 A 2010 study in the Journal of Perinatology suggests that for every 12 months a woman breastfed, her risk of breast cancer

 dropped 4.3 percent.
 Another study, published in the American Journal of Clinical Nutrition

 , showed that women who breastfed reduced their risk of ovarian cancer by nearly two-thirds.
 The longer mothers breastfed, the great protection they had against both illnesses.

 3. Lower likelihood of Type II Diabetes.

-A 2010 study found that women who breastfeed are half as likely to develop type II diabetes as women who do not.
-Scientists aren’t certain what the mechanism behind this statistical difference is, but many speculate that it has to do with the fat stores women accumulate during pregnancy, and later loose while nursing.
+found that women who breastfeed are half as likely to develop type II diabetes as women who do not.
+Scientists aren’t certain what the mechanism behind this statistical difference is, but many speculate that it has to do with the fat stores women accumulate during pregnancy